 You will also learn a notion that we do not have in English: the unsaid, which is very common in Japanese.
 It is expressed by:

 These videos are an exceptional time saver and very interactive.
-They can also be a complement to your Japanese lessons with a teacher.
+They can also be a complement to your lessons with a teacher.
+Find your Japanese courses London or around the UK with our amazing selection of tutors.

 The Japanese lexicon is made up of two great families: bungo and kogo.